-Children and youth in out-of-home care should be involved in the permanency-planning process to the fullest extent possible.
-Discussing permanency options, explaining the processes, and helping children and youth process their emotions are activities that can help prepare and support them in achieving permanency.
+Children and youth in out-of-home care should be as fully involved in permanency planning as possible.
+Discussing permanency options, explaining the processes, and helping children and youth work through their emotions are activities that can help prepare and support them in achieving permanency.
 This section includes resources to help caseworkers prepare children and youth for permanency, particularly adoption, and offers strategies that help engage youth throughout the process.
 Resources include State and local examples.